hsdenx/tbot/doc/sphinx/source/guide.rst

 .. image:: image/guide/guide_serial_setup_edit.png

-Be sure you have installeed kermit and have the correct access rights to access the serial port!
+Be sure you have installed kermit and have the correct access rights to access the serial port!

 You can test this with: